alphagov/paas-team-manual/source/support/tenant_elasticache_service_updates.html.md

 1. Pick maintenance windows, one earlier, one later
   * Eg Tuesday 16 June 2020 between 0600-0800
   * Eg Thursday 18 June 2020 between 1800-2000
+  * These were picked before and after working hours arbitrarily

 1. For each production region, repeat the following steps: